Temple president: Temple matrons

+During the early period after the first temples were built in Utah, matrons were selected separately from temple presidents and not necessarily connected with them.
+The title was simply used for a woman who presided over the other female workers in a fashion similar to how the temple president would preside over the temple as a whole.
+For example, in 1914 William Budge, president of the Logan Utah Temple (one of whose wives was then still living), called a widow, Elizabeth Yates Stoddard, who was already serving as an officiator, to be the matron for that temple.

-Selection
+Selection of temple presidencies

 Temple presidents and matrons, the president's counselors, and the matron's assistants are appointed by the First Presidency.
 Their background in church leadership varies, yet they are couples who are considered by church leaders as spiritually mature and capable of handling both the administrative and spiritual matters necessary for the successful operation of a temple.

 During a training seminar for new temple presidents, held in the Salt Lake Temple, Thomas S. Monson said:

 "We looked over the entire Church. ...
 We looked for men of God, wherever they might be.
 We found willingness to serve – not putting yourselves forward to volunteer, but being willing to serve.
 What a sweet experience this has been."

 They may be selected from a geographical area near the temple or from another area.
 In larger temples, the president and matron usually serve for a period of three consecutive years.
-In smaller temples, they "have an indefinite period of appointment."
+In smaller temples, they "have an indefinite period of appointment".
 Most temple presidencies serving in smaller temples are selected from church membership living within the temple district.